 Rafters are not as common as trusses are in newer builds.
 This roof structure requires more material, normally a larger crew to install, and needs to be built on-site.
 Because of that, you are less likely to have this build option supporting your garage.
 Pity, this is the structure that can support more weight in your garage ceiling.
 Nevertheless, here is how you can identify if your garage is using rafters and joists to support the ceiling.

 When you get up in the attic, take a look at the bottom boards.
 If they are 2×8, 2×10, 2×12, or something larger, your garage roof is held up by rafters.
 Those rafters, since there is not the webbed, triangular structure like trusses, require a large bottom board, the joist, to help support the weight of the garage roof.
-These dimensional pieces will allow your garage ceiling to support more weight, so you will be able to store more than you could if the garage with built with trusses in the attic.
+These dimensional pieces will allow your garage ceiling to support more weight , so you will be able to store more than you could if the garage were built with trusses in the attic.

 Floor trusses have two parallel dimensional boards that run parallel with the floor.
 Like the ceiling trusses, floor trusses with have triangular shapes, but more dimensional lumber running at determined angles between the two parallel boards.
 There is generally more material than in a ceiling truss since the floor truss is meant to support more weight.
 Flat roof trusses look similar since the same general concept applies and the flat roof truss as does floor trusses.
 Again, the benefits of trusses are that they can be manufactured off-site, use less material, and require a smaller crew to install.